Raisin and Celery Sourdough Bread

 - Cover glass bakeware dish (bottom part) with a clean cloth.
 Sprinkle with flour and put the dough in it.
 Let it rise in a warm place.
 Leave it for about 1 hour.

-- Grease a lid from the glass bakeware dish (top part) with butter and put the dough on it.
+- Grease a lid from the glass bakeware dish (top part) with butter or coconut oil and put the dough on it.
 Cover with glass bakeware dish (bottom part).

 - Slash the top with a sharp knife.